Twitter

 Safeguarding your personal data should be a priority.
 Share only what's necessary for the deal.
 It's usually okay to share your first name and your town or city.
 Avoid sharing specific address details, your full name, or your phone number unless vital for the transaction, such as when the item has to be posted (more on this later).

-Maintain communication within the platform
+Keep communication within the platform

 Opt for secure payment methods

 Opt for payment methods that offer scammer protection, such as credit cards or PayPal, which often have robust fraud protection measures.
-This strategy provides an added layer of protection, helping you recover your money if you inadvertently engage with a scammer.
+This provides an added layer of protection, helping you recover your money if you inadvertently engage with a scammer.

-Ask specific questions of buyer or seller
+Ask specific questions of the buyer or seller

 Ask for a signed receipt